-- Teach kids to wash hands thoroughly and frequently, especially after using the bathroom and before eating.
+- Teach kids to wash their hands well and often, especially after using the bathroom and before eating.

-The doctor will usually prescribe antiparasitic medication to be taken orally to kill the intestinal roundworms.
+Doctors usually prescribe antiparasitic medication to be taken orally to kill intestinal roundworms.
 Sometimes the stool will be re-examined about 3 weeks after treatment to check for eggs and worms.
 Symptoms usually disappear within 1 week of starting treatment.

-If your child has ascariasis, the medication prescribed should be administered accordingly.
+If your child has ascariasis, the medicine prescribed should be given as directed.
 To prevent reinfection:

-- Make sure that your child washes his or her hands properly, particularly after using the bathroom and before eating.
+- Make sure that your child washes his or her hands often, especially after using the bathroom and before eating.

 - Have your pets checked for worms regularly.